 Migration is extremely important to New Zealand and it has a big role to play in the Covid-19 recovery plans that are being put in place.
 As the country aims to get back on its feet, it hopes to get people moving from the UK in order to deal with the skill shortages.

-Seek, New Zealand’s largest jobs website, recently reported that they recorded the highest number of jobs it had ever advertised in March.
+Seek, New Zealand’s largest jobs website, recently reported that they recorded the highest number of jobs they had ever advertised in March.
 Canterbury led the regions in job vacancy growth, with a 60 per cent increase year-on-year, while Wellington had a 55 per cent growth in listed vacancies and Auckland increased by 44 per cent.
 However, the problem facing employers is now a lack of job applicants.

 The NZ government recognises how vital it is for the economy that employers have to access the skilled workforce that they need.
-To make this possible, employers will need the same pool of workers that they once had prior to the pandemic and so, all of this indicates that things are beginning to look positive once again.
+To make this possible, employers will need the same pool of workers that they had prior to the pandemic and so, all of this indicates that things are beginning to look positive once again.

 While the programme is not fully open again, the recent updates are an encouraging sign that things are beginning to move in the right direction.
 Therefore, if you are considering moving to New Zealand or had plans to, then the time could soon be coming to start moving forward.